mokshdigital/express-entry-immigration/docs/PROMPTS.md

 ## General Context-Setting Prompt

-Use this at the START of every Cursor session:
+Use this at the START of every AntiGravity session:

 I'm working on the Express Entry Immigration website project.
 Here's my current context:
 [Copy entire CONTEXT.md file here]